Closing Donations: Don’t Hang Up Too Soon

 We visited about her mother for 20 minutes, she on the east coast of the United States and I in the west.
 I asked questions about her mother’s life because I was interested.
 She found some catharsis in sharing stories about her mother.

 As development people, we are about people and ministry.
 We are not just about dollars.
 We seek funding because of the difference that funding will make in the lives of those less fortunate, or those who are hurting, or those needing guidance and comfort… and because of the difference those gifts will make in the lives of the donors who respond to God’s grace by giving gifts.
+Keeping this tenet in mind will help you with closing donations.

 I could have hung up the phone after we determined how the $5,000 was to be used.
-That would have been a somewhat cold transaction, By asking about her mother, and listening to the story of her life, this woman was given another opportunity to share the story of her mother… and celebrate the life they shared together.
+That would have been a somewhat cold transaction.
+By asking about her mother, and listening to the story of her life, this woman was given another opportunity to share the story of her mother…and celebrate the life they shared together.